1 MILLION TRANSLATED LEGAL TERMS FROM 100 JURISDICTIONS WORLDWIDE

 The problems

-Currently, everyone – including AI and MT companies – is making their own competing and potentially conflicting choices when translating legal terms, thereby tying people (knowingly or unknowingly) to a particular translation.
+All translation providers make their own competing and potentially conflicting choices when translating legal terms, thereby tying people (knowingly or unknowingly) to a particular translation.

 A fractured translation industry and opaque AI training data leave people with no means of checking how different terminology choices were arrived at and why.